Don Airey

-Donald Smith Airey (born 21 June 1948) is an English musician who has been the keyboardist in the rock band Deep Purple since 2002, after the retirement of Jon Lord.
-He has had a long and productive career, playing with such acts as Gary Moore, Ozzy Osbourne, Judas Priest, Black Sabbath, Jethro Tull, Whitesnake, Saxon, Wishbone Ash, Colosseum II, Ten, Sinner, Michael Schenker, Rainbow, Empire, Brian May, Divlje jagode and Living Loud.
-He has also worked with Andrew Lloyd Webber.
+Donald Smith Airey (born 21 June 1948) is an English musician.
+He came to prominence as the keyboardist of the rock band Rainbow during 1979–1982.
+He has been the keyboardist of Deep Purple since 2002, after the retirement of Jon Lord.
+As well as Rainbow and Deep Purple, he has had a long and productive career playing with many other rock and metal acts, including Gary Moore, Ozzy Osbourne, Judas Priest, Black Sabbath, Jethro Tull, Whitesnake, Saxon, Wishbone Ash, Colosseum II, Ten, Sinner, Michael Schenker, Empire, Brian May, Divlje jagode and Living Loud.
+He has also worked with classical composer Andrew Lloyd Webber.

 Early life

 Inspired by his father, Norman Airey, Don Airey took a love for music at a young age and was trained in classical piano from the age of seven.
 He continued his love for music by earning a degree at the University of Nottingham and a diploma at the Royal Northern College of Music (where he studied under Ryszard Bakst).
 Following his studies, he formed a band and worked on P&O cruise liners travelling the world.